unfoldingWord/enhanced-word-aligner-rcl/README.md

 # enhanced-word-aligner-rcl

-Wraps `suggesting-work-aligner` with suggesting logic from `alignment-transferer` to make an RCL component that can make alignment suggestions.
+Wraps the `SuggestingWordAligner` from `word-aligner-rcl` with WordMap training and suggesting logic from `alignment-transferer` to make `EnhancedWordAligner` - an RCL component that can make alignment suggestions.

 ## Installation